Event panel in discussion

 Speakers:

 The Copyright Office aims to broaden public awareness of what the copyright system encompasses and how to participate.
-A cornerstone of our current strategic plan is Copyright for All, and the Office dedicates itself to making the copyright system as understandable and accessible to as many members of the public as possible.
+A cornerstone of our strategic plan is Copyright for All, and the Office dedicates itself to making the copyright system as understandable and accessible to as many members of the public as possible.

 About Copyright Office Events